maryamariyan/LoggingGenerator/README.md

 ﻿# LoggingGenerator

-This is an example showing how we can arrange to have strongly typed logging APIs.
+This is an example showing how we can arrange to have strongly typed logging APIs for modern .NET apps.

 The point of this exercise is to create a logging model which: